 Plus!
 Use your own fonts

-If you’re not seeing a font you adore in PicMonkey, don’t call it quits!
+If you’re not seeing a font you adore in PicMonkey, don’t sweat it!
 With PicMonkey Pro, you can add any font that you have on your computer to your photos.
-We even have some free font resources to help you find your next font obsession.
+We even have some free font resources to help you find your next font.